 Have a look at some common questions people ask about weird sounds from ACs:

-A squealing AC with poor cooling won’t affect your driving.
-But if you also notice battery or power steering troubles, it’s a sign that the serpentine belt is failing and needs urgent attention.
+In some cases, yes.
+A squealing sound with weak AC cooling may not immediately affect drivability.
+However, if you also notice battery warning lights, steering issues, or engine overheating, it could mean that your serpentine belt is failing and needs immediate attention.

-You should book an auto repair service for your car’s air conditioning system once a year, depending on the local weather and your usage.
+Ideally, book an AC repair service for your car’s air conditioning system once a year.

+But service intervals also depend on local weather and your driving habits.
 Regions with extreme heat or humidity may require more frequent maintenance to keep the system running efficiently.
-Likewise, if you often drive in dusty or polluted environments, components like the cabin filter and evaporator may need more routine inspection.
+Likewise, if you often drive on rough roads or in polluted areas, components like the cabin filter and evaporator may need more frequent inspection.

 Enjoy Quieter, Cooler Rides with AutoNation Mobile Service